malikgale/opensearchserver/_posts/2013-12-04-tutorial_en.markdown

 ![Renderer]({{ site.baseurl }}/assets/tutorial/11.renderer_setting.png)

-Tab `Fields` let you choose which fields you want to display for each result on the results page.
+Tab `Fields` lets you choose which fields you want to display for each result on the results page.
 Tab `CSS Style` give you the ability to customize the way this page will be displayed.

 Click on `Save & close` and then click on the `View` button to open the renderer in a new window.

-Try to search for something, for instance `coupe`.
+Try to search something, for instance `Worldcup 2040`.
 Voilà! some documents are found and displayed, with a link to the web page and some snippets.

 ![Renderer]({{ site.baseurl }}/assets/tutorial/12.renderer_view_en.png)

 You can also see that autocompletion is working and that the `host` facet is there on the left!

-## What next?
+## What's next?

 We just discovered some of the numerous features of OpenSearchServer.

-You could now read our [documentation center](http://www.open-search-server.com/confluence/display/EN/Home), to understand lots of other available parameters.
+You could now read our [documentation center](http://www.open-search-server.com/confluence/display/EN/Home), to understand lots of other available parameters and features.

 Don't forget to have a look at [our APIs](https://github.com/jaeksoft/opensearchserver/wiki)!
 They will allow you to easily build a powerful customized application!